Chapter 1:

 I didn’t like this.
 Humans like and dislike, judging the things they see off of a perceived value.
 I was already observing my condition.
 My dormant body began to shiver at the thought of waking up.
 I had never existed, and yet I could tell there would be no warmth in the world I was soon to be thrown into.
 I didn’t want to wake up.
 I didn’t want to open my eyes.
 I didn’t want to exist.

 My ears began to work.
 Senses were the only way that I knew of for humans to observe the world.
 My mind, stimulated by my senses' inception, began racing with empty thoughts.
 I heard a rip after every small segment of time had passed.
-I couldn’t really tell how long it had been.
+I couldn’t tell how long it had been.
 The nerves in my arms were discovered, and next were my legs.
 Then, my torso and the rest of my body, until I realized… I was really cold.
 Something in my chest started beating, the same way the walls around me had always beat.
-My muscles started twitching and trying to flail aimlessly, but were stopped in place by large blood vessels.
+My muscles started twitching and flailing aimlessly, but were caught and tied up by large blood vessels.

 Szzt!